The Day My Local River Got Choked in Plastic is the Day etee Was Born...

 “Coniferous resins, the scientists [Stephen Buckley and Richard Evershed, of the University of Bristol] explain, can slow microbial degradation, whereas beeswax has antibacterial properties and serves as a sealant.”
 (Scientific American)

-So it wasn't long before I convinced my old friend Pj to join me in figuring out how to apply those same principals to food preservation.
+So it wasn't long before my old friend Pj joined me in figuring out how to apply those same principals to food preservation.
 We set up shop in Pj's basement and started melting bees wax and experimenting with different tree resins.

 And that was enough to light my fire.